Are you a family member of one of the estimated 2,000 – 6,000 Filipino World War Veterans living in the United States?

 Instead of continuing to wait 20+ years for their visas to become current, it is now possible for many to now come to the country, remain here legally with their parents, as they wait their turns to file for permanent residency.

-In this set of curated news articles, you will learn what the program is, who the program helps, and what types of problems parole applicants may face.
+They will help you understand what the program is, who the program helps, and what types of problems parole applicants may face.

 Persistent Advocacy Was The Key To Filipino Parole Victory